fabricjs/fabric.js/CONTRIBUTING.md

 ## 🔦 Fixing typos

-Simple as it seems, it makes things better.\
+Typos are a nasty thing.\
+Though it may seem an insignificant fix it is appreciated.\
-A good way to start contributing.
+It's a good and simple way to start contributing.

 ## 🔎 Improving Docs